 - Monitoring location

 - Sample retrieval date and time, and visual assessment date and time

 - Personnel retrieving the sample and performing the visual assessment, and their signatures

 - Nature of the discharge (i.e., runoff or snowmelt)

 - Results of observations of the stormwater discharge, including the following water quality characteristics:

-- o Color
+- o color

-- o Odor
+- o odor

-- o Clarity
+- o clarity

-- o Floating solids
+- o floating solids

-- Settled solids

-- Suspended solids
+- o settled solids

-- o Foam - o Oil sheen - Other obvious indicators of stormwater pollution - Probable sources of any observed stormwater contamination - If applicable, why it was not possible to take samples within the first 30 minutes - A certification statement that is signed and certified in accordance with MSGP Appendix B.11
+- o suspended solids - o foam - o oil sheen - o other obvious indicators of stormwater pollution - Probable sources of any observed stormwater contamination - If applicable, why it was not possible to take samples within the first 30 minutes - A certification statement that is signed and certified in accordance with MSGP Appendix B.11

-The results of each visual assessment will be maintained with the SWPPP.
+The results of visual assessments will be maintained with the SWPPP.
 A summary of any findings for the calendar year will be reported in the MSGP Annual Report.